 \section{Introduction}

-When studying dynamical processes such as relaxation, decoherence, buildup of correlations due to the interaction of the open quantum system with its environment, at the certain stage of investigation one inevitably faces the question: do these phenomena exhibit the Markovian behaviour or not?
+When studying dynamical processes such as relaxation, decoherence, buildup of correlations due to the interaction of an open quantum system with its environment, at a certain stage of investigation one inevitably faces the question: do these phenomena exhibit the Markovian behaviour or not?
 Many physical systems are believed to be described within Markovian approximation, since the coupling to the environment is weak (Born approximation), and/or the correlations in the bath decay fast on the characteristic time scale.
 However, there are situations, when the memory effects in the bath cannot be neglected, and the Markov assumption is not applicable anymore.
 This can be due to strong system-environment couplings \cite{4in-FB}, correlations and entanglement in the initial state \cite{6in-FB}, at the heat transport in nanostructures \cite{13in-FB}, or due to the specific character of the finite reservoirs \cite{9in-FB}.
-The last cases are of a particular interest, because the environment of an open quantum system due to its compactness frequently cannot be regarded as a thermal bath \cite{8in-FB}.
-In such a case, the dynamics of the reservoir $B$ has to be treated (at least at the initial stage of evolution) on equal footing with that of the $S$-subsystem.
+The latter cases are of a particular interest, because the environment of an open quantum system due to its compactness frequently cannot be regarded as a thermal bath \cite{8in-FB}.
+In such a case, the dynamics of the reservoir $B$ should be treated (at least at the initial stage of evolution) on equal footing with the dynamics of the $S$-subsystem.

 A powerful tool for dealing with such systems is provided by the projection operator techniques \cite{14in-FB,15in-FB}, which was developed by Nakajima \cite{16in-FB}, Zwanzig \cite{17in-FB}, and Mori \cite{18in-FB}.
-This approach has manifested its efficiency in the derivation of generalized master equations and investigation of the non-Markovian dynamics in initially correlated open quantum systems \cite{Meier-Tannor-1999}, in the spin star systems \cite{Petruccione-2004} and many others.
+This approach has manifested its efficiency in the derivation of generalized master equations and in investigation of the non-Markovian dynamics in initially correlated open quantum systems \cite{Meier-Tannor-1999}, in the spin star systems \cite{Petruccione-2004} and many others.